tkoinaustin/magnify/README.md

 This is a work in progress that will probably end up in the app store after I hire a graphics artist for icons and onboarding images.

 ## Dependencies
 They are pretty much a fact of life, but I try to keep them to a minumum.
 For this project I use PromiseKit.
 Actually, I use PromiseKit for most of my projects.
-I use Carthage as my dependency manager.
-I used to use Cocoapods, but found Carthage to be a better fit for me.
-I have the carthage build files included so you don't need to carthage update --platform ios, unless you want too.
+I use SPM as my dependency manager.
+I used to use Cocoapods, and then Carthage, but now I am on SPM and happy with  its simplicity.